 Knowing how to clean fake plants helps reduce the amount of dust and allergens in your home’s air while preserving the beauty of these decorative touches.

 For those who don’t have a green thumb, plastic and silk plants or flowers can soften a room’s look and add a colorful touch.
-These days, artificial arrangements are so well-made it’s often difficult to tell them apart from the real thing unless they’re covered in layers of dust and grime.
-Fortunately, it’s easy to clean these home accents — you probably already have everything you need to do it!
+These days, artificial arrangements are so well-made that it’s often difficult to tell them apart from the real thing — unless they’re covered in layers of dust and grime.
+Fortunately, it’s easy to clean these home accents.

 How To Clean Fake Plants

-If your artificial plant is relatively new and only lightly dusty, a good shake and a quick weekly once-over with an electrostatic duster (Amazon $6.99) will keep it looking brand new.
+If your artificial plant is relatively new and only lightly dusty, a quick once-over with an electrostatic duster will keep it looking brand new.
 For more stubborn grime, follow the methods below.

-2. Individual silk stems may be cleaned by inserting the flower-end first into a pillow case.
+Insert them flower-end first into a pillowcase.
 Add 1 cup of table salt or cornmeal.
-Holding the pillowcase closed around the stems, gently shake the flowers so the salt/cornmeal knocks away remaining dust on the plants.
-Remove the stems one from the pillowcase one at a time, shaking gently to dislodge any remaining salt and rearrange them in the container.
+Holding the pillowcase closed around the stems, gently shake the flowers, so the salt/cornmeal knocks away remaining dust on the plants.
+Remove the stems one from the pillowcase one at a time, flicking them gently to dislodge any remaining salt.

-3. Plastic or polyester plants should be washed in the sink or shower.
-Fasten a plastic garbage bag around the base of stems to keep water out of the container, and then rinse the foliage under a strong stream of cold water.
-Avoid using hot water which may cause the colors to run.
-If the plants are particularly dirty, swish them in a sink filled with cool water and 1 teaspoon liquid dish detergent then rinse with the hose sprayer.
+If they you can remove them from the container, swish the foliage in a sink filled with cold water and one teaspoon liquid dish detergent then rinse with the hose sprayer.
 Shake lightly and wrap a towel around the base of the plant to catch excess water as it dries.